The Merchant Marine, also known as the Merchant Navy during wartime, consisted of individuals who served as crew members aboard merchant ships.

 Records relating to crew lists, articles of agreement and ships' logs are described in the Archives Search database under Central Registry of Seamen.

 Most of these records are not available on microfilm and some are restricted.
 The contents of each sub-series are listed in finding aids.
 Most of those finding aids are only available in paper format and must be consulted onsite.

-Important Note: If you are looking for records after 1938, please contact the offices listed below under Research in Other Institutions.
+Important Note: If you are looking for records after 1938, please contact the offices listed below under External Links to Other Institutions.